PIC16B/git-practice/README.md

 ## 5. Create a Folder and a File

-But wait -- let's get crazy.
+But wait -- let's do more.
 Make a new folder called `practice-folder` within the cloned repository.
 Then, create a Jupyter Notebook in this folder.
 Run the following code, obtaining a simple plot of a sine wave.

 ```python
 from matplotlib import pyplot as plt